Al-Qaeda: 1990s

-Al-Qaeda has carried out a total of six major attacks, four of them in its jihad against America.
-In each case the leadership planned the attack years in advance, arranging for the shipment of weapons and explosives and using its businesses to provide operatives with safehouses and false identities.

-1991

 To prevent the former Afghan king Mohammed Zahir Shah from coming back from exile and possibly becoming head of a new government, bin Laden instructed a Portuguese convert to Islam, Paulo Jose de Almeida Santos, to assassinate Zahir Shah.
 On November 4, 1991, Santos entered the king's villa in Rome posing as a journalist and tried to stab him with a dagger.
 A tin of cigarillos in the king's breast pocket deflected the blade and saved Zahir Shah's life, although the king was also stabbed several times in the neck and was taken to hospital, later recovering from the attack.
 Santos was apprehended by General Abdul Wali, a former commander of the Royal Afghan Army, and jailed for 10 years in Italy.

-1992

 On December 29, 1992, al-Qaeda launched the 1992 Yemen hotel bombings.
 Two bombs were detonated in Aden, Yemen.
 The first target was the Movenpick Hotel and the second was the parking lot of the Goldmohur Hotel.

 The bombings were an attempt to eliminate American soldiers on their way to Somalia to take part in the international famine relief effort, Operation Restore Hope.
-Internally, al-Qaeda considered the bombing a victory that frightened the Americans away, but in the US, the attack was barely noticed.
+Internally, al-Qaeda considered the bombing a victory that frightened the Americans away, but in the U.S., the attack was barely noticed.
 No American soldiers were killed because no soldiers were staying in the hotel at the time it was bombed, however, an Australian tourist and a Yemeni hotel worker were killed in the bombing.
 Seven others, who were mostly Yemeni, were severely injured.
 Two fatwas are said to have been appointed by al-Qaeda's members, Mamdouh Mahmud Salim, to justify the killings according to Islamic law.
 Salim referred to a famous fatwa appointed by Ibn Taymiyyah, a 13th-century scholar admired by Wahhabis, which sanctioned resistance by any means during the Mongol invasions.